25 Amazing Things to Do in Yerevan, Armenia in 2023

 Conclusion – Is Yerevan Worth Visiting?

-With so ay excellent things to do in Yerevan the city is definitely worth visiting.
-With sights, an attractions from the Opera House and Cascade to excellent bars and restaurants and some pretty amazing day trips, Yerevan should be high on the list of very traveller.
+With so many excellent things to do in Yerevan the city is definitely worth visiting.
+With sights and attractions from the Opera House and Cascade to excellent bars and restaurants and some pretty amazing day trips, Yerevan should be high on the list of every traveller.

 Dunhuang, Gobi Desert, China